SainiVijayProgram/apache-tomcat-graceful-restart-and-scheduler/README.md

 Feel free to use it as per you requirement.
 Please contact me at VijaySainiProfessional@gmail.com to understand it in more details

+For advanced version of this script, please visit https://github.com/SainiVijayProgram/advanced-services-restart-scheduler--notification-emails-included-